59th Venice Biennale

-The 59th Venice Biennale is an international contemporary art exhibition held between April and November 2022.
+The 59th Venice Biennale was an international contemporary art exhibition held between April and November 2022, having been delayed a year due to the COVID pandemic.
 The Venice Biennale takes place biennially in Venice, Italy.
 Artistic director Cecilia Alemani curated its central exhibition.

 Background

 The Venice Biennale is an international art biennial exhibition held in Venice, Italy.
 Often described as "the Olympics of the art world", participation in the Biennale is a prestigious event for contemporary artists.
 The festival has become a constellation of shows: a central exhibition curated by that year's artistic director, national pavilions hosted by individual nations, and independent exhibitions throughout Venice.
 The Biennale parent organization also hosts regular festivals in other arts: architecture, dance, film, music, and theater.

 Outside of the central, international exhibition, individual nations produce their own shows, known as pavilions, as their national representation.
 Nations that own their pavilion buildings, such as the 30 housed on the Giardini, are responsible for their own upkeep and construction costs as well.
 Nations without dedicated buildings create pavilions in the Venice Arsenale and palazzos throughout the city.

-The 59th Biennale will run from April 23, 2022, through November 27.
+The 59th Biennale ran from April 23, 2022, through November 27.
 Originally scheduled for the year prior, the COVID-19 pandemic postponed the 2020 architecture biennale into 2021 and the art biennale into 2022.
-As a result of the displacement, the art biennale will coincide with Documenta 15, another major contemporary art exhibition.
+As a result of the displacement, the art biennale coincided with Documenta 15, another major contemporary art exhibition.